-Agencies/Authorities are required to ensure that all new public access Web sites are to be assessed for the level of compliance, and ensure that they meet the standard requirements as stated in this document.
+Government entities are required to ensure that all new public access Web sites are to be assessed for the level of compliance and ensure that they meet the standard requirements as stated in this document.

-1.5 Guidelines Review
+1.7 Guidelines Review

 The website Governance Framework will be reviewed annually to ensure that they remain relevant in line with international standards and guidelines.